AMLab-Amsterdam/AttentionDeepMIL/README.md

 Acknowledgments
 --------------------

-Maximilian Ilse was funded by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (Grant DLMedIa: Deep Learning for Medical Image Analysis).
+The work conducted by Maximilian Ilse was funded by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (Grant DLMedIa: Deep Learning for Medical Image Analysis).

-Jakub Tomczak was funded by the European Commission within the Marie Skodowska-Curie Individual Fellowship (Grant No. 702666, ”Deep learning and Bayesian inference for medical imaging”).
+The work conducted by Jakub Tomczak was funded by the European Commission within the Marie Skodowska-Curie Individual Fellowship (Grant No. 702666, ”Deep learning and Bayesian inference for medical imaging”).